 The County strongly supports and encourages community-wide participation, input, cooperation, and feedback from all residents of the County in the administration of its CPD-funded programs.
 The County continues its commitment to meeting priority goals outlined in the FY2020-2024 Five Year Consolidated Plan.
 The County's Citizen Participation Plan allows for minor and technical amendments.
 Substantial amendments require approval by the County Board of Supervisors through a public notice and public hearing.
-Five substantial amendments occurred during the FY2020-21 to add CDBG_CV1, CDBG-CV3, ESG-CV1 and ESG-CV2 funding to FY2015-19, FY2020-21 consolidated plans to funding to prepare, respond to and recover from the COVID-19 pandemic through various activities and one to change the City of Yorba Linda budget to move unspent regular CDBG funds from two projects to the citys Small Business Releif program.
-The following minor actions were taken: Funding Changes City of Placentia moved funds from their unspent Façade Improvement project toe their ADA improvements to the Old City Hall Building project.
-Other amendments include contract extensions for the city of Brea, Cypress, Los Alamitos, Placentia, Yorba Linda and Colett;s Childrens Home.
+No substantial amendments were process in the FY 2021-22 year.
+The following unsubstancial amendments for minor actions were taken: . including contract extensions for the city of Brea, Cypress, Los Alamitos, Placentia, San Juan Capistrano, Stanton and Yorba Linda.